marktran/rtfm-api/README.md

 #### Failure

-RTFM will retry webhooks up to 10 times if your server returns a 5xx error.
+RTFM expects a 2xx HTTP response code when posting webhooks to your server.
+Your webhook will immediately be disabled if we receive a 3xx or 4xx response code.
-If we detect 10 consecutive 5xx errors for a single image, we will disable the webhook and notify you.
+RTFM will retry up to 10 times if your server returns a 5xx error.
+If there are 10 consecutive 5xx errors for a single image, we will disable the webhook and notify you.
 All pending webhooks will be sent when you re-enable your webhook.

 #### Signature